rolika/sqlite-tamer/README.md

 # sqlite-tamer
-Module for simple data persistence using the SQLite architecture
+Module for most common tasks in SQLite.

 The Tamer() class provides easy, painless access to the underlying SQLite database through its methods.